foundriesio/docs/source/user-guide/offline-update/offline-update.rst

   There are a few points to take into account by the custom client application:

   * Offline or Online downgrade fails by default.
-    Therefore, if the latest target is installed on a device through an online update, then an offline update for the outdated bundle fails, unless a user explicitly specifies the ``--force`` parameter.
-  * Offline Update fails if its input TUF metadata are outdated.
-    For example, it fails if an online update upgrades the device's TUF root/timestamp/snapshot/targets metadata to version N while the bundle contains version N-1 of the metadata.
-  * Running offline and online update simultaneously leads to undefined behaviour.
-    It is impossible to run two or more update agents of the same or different types simultaneously, for example ``aktualizr-lite daemon`` and ``aklite-offline``.
-    However, since the API supports both types of the update, a user may develop :ref:`a custom sota client <ug-custom-sota-client>` that does these two types of update in parallel by mistake.
+    In order to force the downgrade, a user must explicitly specify version or Target name intended to be installed, using the ``--update-name`` option.
+  * Offline Update will ignore the TUF metadata if it is outdated, but will still allow an update to be performed if the bundle content matches the device's current metadata.

 Controlling the Expiration Time of the Offline Update Bundle
 ------------------------------------------------------------